 Incidentally, it should be noted that despite Darrow's self-righteous pose, the trial to which the bribery related involved the bombing of the offices of the Los Angeles Times by James B. MacNamara with the assistance of his brother, John J. MacNamara.
 An attack which resulted in the deaths of 20 employees.
 According to Cowan (The People vs. Clarence Darrow, 1993) Darrow knew before he accepted the case that his clients were guilty as charged, and that when he had sight of the evidence against the MacNamara brothers he persuaded them to plead guilty in exchange for life sentences rather than the death penalty.

-The McNamaras were neither weak, nor poor, and huge sums of money were contributed to their defense fund by various union organisations.
+The McNamaras were neither weak, nor poor, and huge sums of money were contributed to their defense fund by various union organizations.
 Darrow's fee alone was $50,000 - after expenses - which would be worth well over ten times as much at today's prices.

 Nor was this the only occasion when Darrow's client list belied his sanctimonious claim.
 In fact the truth is that Darrow frequently appeared on behalf of those who preyed upon "the weak and poor."